semgrep/semgrep-docs/docs/kb/semgrep-ci/collect-gitlab-logs.md

 # Context

-When executing a GitLab job that collects detailed Semgrep logs (`verbose` or `debug` options), it could show the following message:
+When executing a GitLab job that collects `verbose` or `debug` level Semgrep logs, you may see the following error message:

 ```console
 Job's log exceeded limit of 4194304 bytes.
 Job execution will continue but no more output will be collected.
 ```
-The `artifacts` feature could help to avoid it:

 ## Solution: Save the log as an artifact

-Define the `.gitlab-ci.yml` as follows:
+You can bypass GitLab's log limits [using `artifacts` to create a job artifact](https://docs.gitlab.com/ee/ci/jobs/job_artifacts.html).
+To do so, define the `.gitlab-ci.yml` as follows:

 ```yml
 semgrep: